10XGenomics/enclone/svg_sadness.md

 For Firefox, the text always stays in the same relative position.

-For Chrome, the text gets larger and larger relative to the rectangle.
+For Chrome, after a certain point, the text gets larger and larger relative to the rectangle.

 For Safari, the relationship bounces around.